AIDS Prevention

 A clean heart for a new start

-People also need to know that with right thinking and right behavior, there can be new beginnings.
+People also need to know that with right thinking and right behavior, there can be new beginnings, through the grace of God and His forgiveness: that the new beginnings can be maintained by abiding in God’s principles, through the power of the Holy Spirit.

 Vision and virtue